 If the landlord does not complete the move in or move out inspection reports, they cannot keep the security deposit.
 But, the landlord can keep the security deposit to cover other things, like unpaid rent.

 If there is damage beyond normal wear and tear, the landlord could make an application to cover the damage.
-They can do so through Provincial Court or through the Residential Tenancy Dispute Resolution Service.
+They can do so through Alberta Court of Justice or through the Residential Tenancy Dispute Resolution Service.